-The Chocolate Martini is a chocolate lovers’ dream.
+The Chocolate Martini is a chocolate lover’s dream.
 Chocolate liqueur and vodka are shaken together with ice, which is then added to a glass with a cocoa-powder dipped rim.
 Serve as a delicious dessert cocktail to round off your dinner party menu.

 7. Apple Martini

 Apple Martinis pack a sour punch thanks to the combination of sour apple schnapps and lemon juice.
-Fruity and refreshing, the ‘Appletini’ as it’s also known, is an ideal type of Martini to serve at a summer picnic or garden party.
+Fruity and refreshing, the ‘Appletini’ as it’s also known is an ideal type of Martini to serve at a summer picnic or garden party.

 8. Pomegranate Martini

 A Pomegranate Martini is similar to a Cosmopolitan but uses pomegranate juice instead of cranberry.
-This vodka-based Martini makes a great choice when the sun is shining, and BBQ season is in full swing.
+This vodka-based Martini makes a great choice when the sun is shining, and summer season is in full swing.

 9. Reverse Martini

-Flipping the ratio of gin to vermouth in a Martini creates what’s known as a Reverse Martini, although you may also hear it referred to as a ‘wet’ or an ‘upside down’ Martini.
+Flipping the ratio of gin to vermouth in a Martini creates what’s known as a Reverse Martini, although you may also hear it referred to as a ‘wet’ or an ‘upside down’ martini.
 This simple switch puts all the focus on the vermouth and lowers the overall alcohol content, making it a great pre-dinner aperitif to kick off the night.

 10. Blue Martini

 Like many blue cocktails, the Blue Martini gets its striking blue hue from blue curaçao.
-As if the ocean blue hue isn’t enticing enough, the tropical flavors coming from the pineapple and citrus will make you feel like you’re on vacation.
+As if the ocean blue hue isn’t enticing enough, the tropical flavours coming from the pineapple and citrus will make you feel like you’re on vacation.